Skip to main content

 Types of Bonds

-TypeIssuerCredit RatingDefault RiskTypical Yield (2025)
+TypeIssuerCredit RatingDefault RiskTypical Yield (mid-2026)

-Government (Bundesanleihen)Germany, EU countriesAAA–AAMinimal2–3% annual [2]
+Government (Bundesanleihen)Germany, EU countriesAAA–AAMinimal~3% annual for 10-year Bundesanleihen [2]

-Corporate Investment GradeLarge companies (Siemens, BMW)BBB and higherLow3–4% annual
+Corporate Investment GradeLarge companies (Siemens, BMW)BBB and higherLow~3.4% annual [3]

-High YieldCompanies with low ratingsBB and belowElevated (up to 10% default probability over 10 years) [3]5–8% annual
+High YieldCompanies with low ratingsBB and belowElevated (up to 10% default probability over 10 years) [4]~5.9% annual [5]

 Investment Grade — bonds of companies with stable financial positions.
 Ratings assigned by agencies (Moody's, S&P, Fitch).